OK

 For instance, leading suppliers of styrene-butadiene polymer emulsion for paper coating applications have invested into pilot coaters to support their customers in application development.
 Also, suppliers who focus on Paint & Coatings market, own dedicated application development centers.
 Hence, this strategy works well with many, small to medium-sized customers, who often don’t have the resources for extensive application development and therefore value this service.
 But the big players on customer’s side of the emulsions polymers value chain are very independent in their application development.
 And they guard their formulation Intellectual Property.

-So, the question remains, who owns the value from solving the application problem: The polymer emulsion provider or the formulator?
+So, the question remains, who owns the value from solving the application problem:

 Emulsion Industry Value Chain